5 features of tax deductions for energy efficiency

 Authored by RSM US LLP

-If your company owns or leases commercial buildings, and you have constructed or retrofitted the property to be more energy efficient, you may be eligible for an accelerated deduction for part of or all of the costs associated with the property.
+If your company owns or leases commercial buildings, and constructs or retrofits the property with more energy-efficient property, you may qualify for an accelerated deduction for part or all of the costs associated with the property.

-- The amount of the tax credit (or deduction) depends on the size of the building and the components involved.
-The building, which must be located in the United States, qualifies for the deduction when the energy-efficient properties reduce total annual energy and power costs by 50 percent or more.
-The maximum deduction is $1.80 per building square foot.
-The taxpayer will get the deduction even if the energy savings result from one component.
-A partial deduction at 60 cents per square foot is available for each of the building systems meeting certain energy cost reduction thresholds below 50 percent.
+1. The amount of the tax deduction depends on the size of the building and the components involved.
+The building, which must be located in the United States, qualifies for the deduction when the energy-efficient properties reduce the total annual energy and power costs by 50 percent or more.
+The maximum deduction equals $1.80 per building square foot.
+A company qualifies for the deduction even if the energy savings result from one component.
+Each of the building systems that meets certain energy cost reduction thresholds below 50 percent may qualify for a partial deduction of 60 cents per square foot and thus, a total possible deduction of $1.20 per square foot.

-- Incentives are available for three types of building systems components: Interior lighting systems; heating, ventilating and air conditioning, and hot-water systems.
-Incentives also cover the building envelope (the roof, exterior walls and floor of a structure) and parking garages (primarily through the lighting system).
-These incentives allow for the potential immediate expensing of costs that would otherwise be capitalized and depreciated over 39 years.
+2. Three types of building systems components qualify for the incentive: Interior lighting systems; heating, cooling, ventilation, and hot-water systems; and the building envelope (the insulation, exterior doors and windows, and roof, etc.) Parking garages can also be eligible (primarily through the interior lighting system).
+These incentives allow for the potential immediate expensing of costs that a company might otherwise capitalize and depreciate over 39 years.

-- Owners can evaluate prior tax returns.
+4. Owners can evaluate prior tax returns.
 In the search for eligible properties, owners can review tax returns as far back as 2006 and receive deductions for qualified properties for the current year.
-Designers, however, are limited to reviewing tax returns from the last two years.
+Designers, however, are limited to reviewing open tax years.

-- Software and engineer must be approved.
-Companies or their vendors must use modeling software preapproved by the Department of Energy when determining the energy savings.
-A certified engineer licensed to operate in the building’s jurisdiction will also need to review the complete report before the deduction is taken on a tax return.
+5. Software and engineer/contractor must be approved.
+1. Companies or their vendors must use modeling software preapproved by the Department of Energy when determining the energy savings.
+A professional engineer licensed in the state or a contractor licensed to operate in the building’s jurisdiction must perform a site visit and certify the energy savings before a company may claim the deduction on a tax return.

-Given its history of multiple extensions, section 179D is expected to be extended beyond 2020 but this, of course, remains to be seen.
-Companies that have facilities eligible for these deductions or credits will want to act now to take advantage of the opportunity for tax savings and increased cash flow.
+Companies with facilities eligible for these deductions will want to act now to take advantage of the opportunity for tax savings and increase cash flow.

 The information contained herein is general in nature and based on authorities that are subject to change.
 RSM US LLP guarantees neither the accuracy nor completeness of any information and is not responsible for any errors or omissions, or for results obtained by others as a result of reliance upon such information.
 RSM US LLP assumes no obligation to inform the reader of any changes in tax laws or other factors that could affect information contained herein.
 This publication does not, and is not intended to, provide legal, tax or accounting advice, and readers should consult their tax advisors concerning the application of tax laws to their particular situations.
 This analysis is not tax advice and is not intended or written to be used, and cannot be used, for purposes of avoiding tax penalties that may be imposed on any taxpayer.